OnSuorce/lazyBids/lazyBids/auctions/README.md

 |last_updated   |`DateField()`   |   |Yes   | Automatically inserted date whenever the instance is persisted
 |pk|`BigAutoField()`|Auto Generated|No|Inherited from models.Model field that is used as primary key

-The `__str__(self)` function can be overidden to customize the string output making it more readable whenever an Auction instance is printed or casted to string
+The `__str__(self)` function can be overrided to customize the string output making it more readable whenever an Auction instance is printed or casted to string